Getting Here & Getting Around

 Peipei Airport on Siberut serves scheduled connections from Padang and Medan.
 The MTA seaplane fleet provides direct water connections from the mainland district and from Padang's waterfront, landing at the island marina in under forty minutes.
 Ferry services operate on regular schedules from Padang for those carrying significant luggage or surf equipment.
 Once on the island, the pedestrian core is car-free.
 An electric micro-transit network - small autonomous vehicles, e-bikes, and covered walkways - connects all precincts, accommodation zones, beaches, and the CBD.
 Every culinary district, surf access point, and cultural venue is within the island's 15-minute walkable framework.

-Six culinary precincts give every visitor a different relationship to food on the island.
+A network of culinary districts gives every visitor a different relationship to food on the island.
 Driftwood City hosts grassroots Indonesian warungs and the Warung Crawl.
 The Moonlight Market is a global hawker-style street food village with the Midnight Tasting Trail.
 The Marketplace offers artisanal food and craft beer from morning to night.
 The Pavilion District offers elevated international dining and the Moho @ Mentawai flagship.
 The Prestige Quarter provides Michelin-calibre fine dining with classical and opera programming.
 The Crescent Bazaar delivers a dedicated halal culinary journey through Indonesian, Arabic, Turkish, and Persian traditions.
-The island also hosts Meet the Chef Dinners — monthly events consistently oversubscribed.
+The island also hosts Meet the Chef Dinners - monthly events consistently oversubscribed.

 Surfing: From Beginners to the WSL Pro